-If you’re abreast of dramatised entrepreneurial shows from the US, then this might ring a bell.
+If you’re aware of dramatised entrepreneurial shows in the US, this might ring a bell.

 “I’ll offer you the $275k, but I want an 8 % royalty per unit until I’ve doubled my money”